MFP Impact, Awards and Media Coverage – 2022

 May 5, 2022

-Kayode Crown’s reporting on the fight of immigration advocates to free Lladi Ambrocio-Garcia, a former chicken plant worker who was deported after the August 2019 ICE raid on Koch Foods in Morton, Miss. has been reprinted in ChronLaw, and cited by Daily Kos and French-language outlet What’s Now News.
+Kayode Crown’s reporting on the fight of immigration advocates to free Lladi Ambrocio-Garcia, a former chicken plant worker who was deported after the August 2019 ICE raid on Koch Foods in Morton, Miss. has been cited in multiple stories by Daily Kos, reprinted in ChronLaw, and referenced by Republic Americas, 6Park and French-language outlet What’s Now News.

 May 4, 2022